A Dread of Certain Places and other Negative Responses to Place

 Knowing more about topophobia as a means of avoiding where we don’t want to be.

 A group of musicians, dancers and electronic artists organizing performance events in London has adopted the name “LondonTopophobia.”
 They use trepidation and confusion about places to raise the existential question of how we find our place in the world.
-If I understand their intention correctly, their aim is to convey the idea that we end up where we are in part by avoiding where we don’t want to be.related publication on Topophobia and the fear of place in contemporary art describes some of these performance events, which include making a video that treats an urban wasteland as a spectacle, a “filmic pan” of the aftermath of a car accident, a depiction by a Finnish/Sami artist of her sense of being out of place, and an imaginary journey in virtual space.
+If I understand their intention correctly, their aim is to convey the idea that we end up where we are in part by avoiding where we don’t want to be.
+A related publication on Topophobia and the fear of place in contemporary art describes some of these performance events, which include making a video that treats an urban wasteland as a spectacle, a “filmic pan” of the aftermath of a car accident, a depiction by a Finnish/Sami artist of her sense of being out of place, and an imaginary journey in virtual space.

 To my knowledge there has been no study of topophobia that is an equivalent to Tuan’s account of topophilia.
 In some respects this is not altogether surprising because most people writing about place, or painting and photographing places, have chosen to illustrate their nice qualities, and place is treated as an aspect of belonging and a source of pleasure.
 Topophobia is about the dark side of environmental experience, and because it is, like topophilia, not the strongest of human emotions it is quite easily pushed aside, avoided or ignored, so that we can turn our attention to nicer experiences.
 Nevertheless, I think it would be very helpful to know more about why we avoid where we don’t want to be.